khaors/geocompr/main.md

 First, we specifiy the data which will be used.
 The `target` parameter expects the response variable and the `positive` parameter determines which of the two factor levels of the response variable indicates the landslide initiation point.
 All other variables of the provided dataset will serve as predictors (check out with `getTaskFormula(task)`).
-As we will perform a spatial CV later on, we need to specify the coordinates which will form the basis of the spatial partioning.
+As we will perform a spatial CV later on, we need to specify the coordinates which will form the basis of the spatial partioning (see also \@ref(fig:partitioning)).
-These have to be provided in an additional dataframe in `coordinates`.
+These have to be provided in parameter `coordinates` as a dataframe.

 ```r